Sytten/MineDeeper/README.md

 Authors
 -------
-Sytten - developer
+Sytten - Main Developer
-Vantuan - Graphist
+Vantuan - Main Graphist

 Download
 --------
 You can get the lastest build version (for windows only for now) in the corresponding section.
-If you download the game for the first time, you`ll have to download the zip file with dependencies, but next time you can download zip file without the depencies except if I make a big update (I'll be written).
+If you download the game for the first time, you will have to download the zip file with dependencies, but next time you can download zip file without the depencies except if I make a big update (I'll be written).
 You can also build build your own version if you want, you just have to download the source (don`t forget to link SFML and SFGUI).